NeuroJSON/jnifti/JNIfTI_specification.md

 * `<i>|"s"` represents alternative forms, in this example, the field can be either an integer or a string

-To convert an NIFTI-1/2 header to the JNifTi `NIFTIHeader` structure, the storage type in the `NIFTIHeader` subfields must have equal or larger byte length to store the original NIFTI header data without losing accuracy; in the case of a string value, the new string must have the same length or longer to store the entire original string value.
+To convert an NIFTI-1/2 header to the JNIfTI `NIFTIHeader` structure, the storage type in the `NIFTIHeader` subfields must have equal or larger byte length to store the original NIFTI header data without losing accuracy; in the case of a string value, the new string must have the same length or longer to store the entire original string value.